GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-Simplicity is prerequisite for reliability.
+No code is faster than no code.

-~ Edsger W. Dijkstra
+~ Kevlin Henney
 <pre>

 </pre>